 Ashley Balls tackles this topic in New Zealand business magazine Dec 2011/January 2012 edition http://www.nzbusinessco.nz/ He found proof New Zealand isn't over-regulated or overtaxed.
 To see the latest research, go to http://www.doingbusiness.org/ and download the report entitled Doing Business in a More Transparent World (published by the World Bank).
 Ashley's article entitled ‘The Consequence-Free Society' is well worth reading.

 Bad debt costs businesses big time.
 Regardless of the size of your business, you need to have sound credit management policies.
 At the very least, ensure you have a formal credit policy and detailed credit terms that you share with all customers.
 Undertake credit checks on new customers and monitor existing customers to see if they can still pay their account.
 Take every action to trace customers who vanish with debts.
 Engage specialists to help you find them and don't just write off the debt.
-Also use specialists to check key customers' credit status as it may change repeatedly in these changing economic times.

 A handy resource for your management toolkit is http://thinkexist.com/ It is the place to find inspirational quotes to use in training material or to encourage and inspire the team.